Birmingham Black Barons: Later years

 For the next decade or so they alternated leagues before being bought by Memphis, Tennessee funeral home director Tom Hayes in December 1939.
 The club joined the Negro American League in 1940.
 Early in the decade the team was sold again to Abraham Saperstein who also owned the Harlem Globetrotters basketball team.
 In 1943 and 1944 they won back-to-back pennants.
 Starting in 1945, they became full members of the Negro American League and continued their success, winning a third pennant in 1948 with the help of teenage outfielder Willie Mays.
 They ended up losing three Negro World Series to the Homestead Grays that decade, forging a notable rivalry.
 As the National and American Leagues started signing talented African American players, the Black Barons tried to form a new Negro Southern League with three other Southern teams.

 The franchise was owned by William Bridgeforth from 1952 to 1955, and by Sid Lynor and Floyd Meshac in 1955.
 Dr. Anderson Ross purchased the franchise in 1956 and renamed the team the Birmingham Giants.

 The Black Barons played their last game in 1960.

 Throwback games

 The 1999 Rickwood Classic honored the Black Barons, with the Birmingham Barons and Huntsville Stars wearing throwback uniforms.
-Some 35 former Negro leagues players, including former Black Baron Charley Pride attended.
+Some 35 former Negro leagues players, including former Black Baron Charley Pride, attended.

 On February 26, 2006, ESPN Classic broadcast a throwback game from Rickwood Field featuring amateur players in the uniforms of the Birmingham Black Barons and fictitious "Bristol Barnstormers".
 The style of play, the equipment and the umpires all reflected the 1940s game.
 Willie Mays and Charley Pride were both in attendance.
 The Black Barons rallied to break an eighth inning tie and win the game, 9–8.

+On June 18, 2024, as part of Major League Baseball's Tribute to the Negro Leagues event held at Rickwood Field, the Birmingham Barons and Montgomery Biscuits played as their Negro League predecessors of the Birmingham Black Barons and Montgomery Gray Sox; the game was broadcast live on the MLB Network.
+Of particular note is that the game was paused in the bottom of the 7th inning for the announcement that baseball great Willie Mays had died.
+Montgomery won the game 6-5.